0

 Whistler Mountain Bike Park.
 Photo: © Tourism Whistler.

-Whistler Mountain Bike Park is regarded as the world’s best bike park and is a must-do if you’re visiting Whistler this summer.
+Whistler Mountain Bike Park is regarded as the world’s best bike park and is a must-do if you’re visiting Whistler in the summer.
 It’s for intermediate to advanced riders and the trails are lift-accessed, so you’ll need a lift pass.

 First-time mountain bikers can join one of the Bike Park clinics where you’ll get up to speed on correct stance and breaking techniques as well as downhill bike control.
 Then you’ll get started on easy trails like Easy Does It to get a taste of the excitement of MTB.
 By the way, there’s also summer skiing in Whistler.